hoanthien2017/-POWER-BI-Procurement-Performance-Analysis/README.md

 - **Product Reliability Score**: A score or measure of how consistently a vendor meets Three expectations including low average unit price, low average Order-to-Ship Time, high average fulfillment rate (from 1-6).

-- **Vendor Ranking**: A rank given to products, vendors, or categories based on performance metrics like reliability of products or vendors.
+- **Vendor Ranking**: A ranking system for vendors based on performance metrics such as product quality, delivery times, and customer service reliability.

-- **Product Ranking**: A rank given to products, vendors, or categories based on performance metrics like reliability of products or vendors.
+- **Product Ranking**: A ranking system for products based on factors such as quality, customer satisfaction, and durability.

 - **Vendor Breakdown**: A categorization of vendors based on their Vendor Reliability, such as "Best Vendors" or "Worst Vendors."